safe-network-explained/safe-network-explained.github.io/_posts/2016-05-10-safe-network-implementation-explained-in-plain-language.markdown

 ### What happens when a vault comes online?

+Churn is the movement of data on the safe network as nodes join, leave, or relocate.
+It's an essential feature for the reliability and security of data on the safe network.
+The best place to begin to gain an understanding of churn is the events that trigger it.
+In this case, churn is initiated by new vaults joining the network.

+For some background to this, read the section about [how new vaults discover peers](#new-vault-peer-discovery).

+There are two perspectives to consider: the perspective of the new vault being allocated peers and data, and the perspective of existing vaults responding to the presence of the new vault.

+What happens to the new vault?

+Firstly, they discover peers, as covered in the section above.
+The new vault will begin receiving data from the network as existing vaults respond to the presence of the new vault and begin reallocating data.
+So it's surprisingly simple for a new vault; they just join the network and let existing vaults perform the reshuffle.

+How do existing vaults handle new vaults joining the network?

+Vaults respond to events in the [process_event](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/vault.rs#L114) method.
+The NodeAdded event calls the [on_node_added](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/vault.rs#L242) method.
+This then calls the specific implementation of handle_node_added for each persona.

+Let's look at how data managers implement handle_node_added.

+The data manager persona implements several actions in [handle_node_added](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/data_manager.rs#L553).
+The [first action](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/data_manager.rs#L566) is to "only retain data for which we're still in the close group".
+If data is closer to the new vault it needs to be allocated to the new vault and removed from this one.
+Data which fits this criteria is [added to a refresh list](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/data_manager.rs#L583).
+The [second action](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/data_manager.rs#L588) is to refresh data in the refresh list, ie initiate churn for that data.

+Let's look at how maid managers implement handle_node_added.

+From the [handle_node_added](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/maid_manager.rs#L182) of the maid_manager it's clear that the functionality is quite similar, except instead of handling churn of data it handles churn of accounts.
+The existing vault finds any accounts it is no longer responsible for, called [accounts_to_delete](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/maid_manager.rs#L187).
+The existing vault stops tracking these accounts and [requests they be refreshed](https://github.com/maidsafe/safe_vault/blob/5cf9f1837f2b435f61044676eafa324353ff9968/src/personas/maid_manager.rs#L207), which will trigger the churn event allocating the account to the new vault which is closer than this one.

+Thanks to the messaging system, routing table and close group consensus mechanism of the safe network, the way churn is handled is quite simple to understand.

 [Back to Table of contents](#what-happens-when-a-vault-comes-online_toc)

 ### What happens when a vault goes offline?